aloktp/US-HMDA-Mortgage-Dataset-Analysis/README.md

 ### Model Monitoring

-Performance stability was evaluated across years using ROC-AUC drift and portfolio-level leverage trends.
+Model stability was evaluated across years using ROC-AUC drift and portfolio-level leverage trends.

 No significant model degradation was observed.